-Next the slurry is granulated.
-For larger grain sizes above 1 mm, a granulating dish is used.
+Next they granulate the slurry.
+For larger grain sizes above 1 mm, they use a granulating dish.
 Additional glass powder is added to the slurry to form a semidry material which is applied to an inverted rotating dish.
 The slurry then rolls downhill like a snowball and forms into spherical-shaped grains.
 Changing the inversion angle or the rotational speed can alter the size of the grains.

 For smaller sizes, the technology is not as simple.
-To make grain sizes below 1 mm a spray dryer is used.
+To make grain sizes below 1 mm, they use a spray dryer.
 It’s a different process from the granulating dish but nets the same result.
-The slurry is sprayed into a drying chamber, which consists of a four-story conical tower that provides a controlled environment for the slurry to cool and form into spheres.
+They then spray the slurry into a drying chamber, which consists of a four-story conical tower that provides a controlled environment for the slurry to cool and form into spheres.

-Along with kaolin clay that acts as a nonbinding agent, the spheres go into a linear rotary kiln that’s heated to more than 1,400 degrees F. They then expand 200% and begin to cool.
-The process of sieving and packaging the grains into seven different grain sizes ranging from .04 mm to 4 mm.
+Along with kaolin clay that acts as a non binding agent, the spheres enter a linear rotary kiln heated to more than 1,400 degrees F. They then expand 200% and begin to cool.
+The process of sieving and packaging the grains into seven different grain sizes ranging from .04 mm to 4 mm happens at this stage.

-During the heating process, the kaolin turns into metakaolin, a reactive pozzolan, also called a supplementary cementitious material (SCM), that can be used to replace ordinary portland cement (OPC).
+During the heating process, the kaolin turns into metakaolin, a reactive pozzolan, also called a supplementary cementitious material (SCM), that can replace ordinary portland cement (OPC).
 A standard OPC replacement ratio is 15-20% by weight.